-The board of directors has determined that Dr. Kao, Mses.
-Ellinger, Golz, Manolis and Stacy, and Messrs.
+The board of directors has determined that Dr. Kao, Msses.
+Golz, Manolis and Stacy, and Messrs.
 Ali and Miller are independent within the meaning of the director independence standards of Nasdaq and the SEC.
-Michael Bell, a current board member who is not standing for re-election at the annual meeting of stockholders, was also determined by our board of directors to be independent under the director independence standards of Nasdaq and the SEC.
-Furthermore, the board of directors has determined that each member of each of the committees of the board of directors is independent within the meaning of the director independence standards of Nasdaq and the SEC.
+Furthermore, the board of directors has determined that each member of each of the audit committee, compensation and talent committee, and nominating and corporate governance committee of the board of directors is independent within the meaning of the director independence standards of Nasdaq and the SEC.